DrVicki/html-terrarium-part1/README.md

 ### Task

-On your computer, create a folder called ```terrarium``` and inside it, a file called ```index.html```.
+On your computer, create a folder called:
+	- ```terrarium``` and inside it, a file called ```index.html```.

-  - You can do this in Visual Studio Code after you create your terrarium folder by opening a new VS Code window, clicking 'open folder', and navigating to your new folder.
-Click the small 'file' button in the Explorer pane and create the new file:
+You can do this in **Visual Studio Code** after you create your terrarium folder by;
+  -  opening a new VS Code window,
+  -  clicking 'open folder', and
+  -  navigating to your new folder.
+  -  Click the small 'file' button in the Explorer pane and create the new file:

 ![image](https://user-images.githubusercontent.com/47826697/169903408-796d0544-51b3-4e04-8bc9-da857980a7a1.png)